Your Credit History

 Talk to the Solutions First Team at High Definition Mortgage Inc. before doing anything to your credit, if you want to apply for a mortgage loan.
 Our credit experts will review your reports and find the right balance between our different lenders’ loan programs.
 It is our goal to get you on the correct path for your mortgage loan; as there can be parameters as to which loan programs you can qualify for, due to various factors.

 The interest rate offered to you by a lender is always based on several factors.
 Two of these factors, are credit score and Debt to Income Ratio (DTI) based.
 Let’s take a look at someone who may have a good credit score of 710.

 If a lender requires a 720 for a 0.25% lower interest rate, improving your credit score by 10 points can have a major impact over the life of your loan.
 Your DTI can have a major impact as to which loan programs you may qualify for.
 For example the difference between a conventional loan and a FHA loan for the same $100,000 could have an increase as high as $125 per month towards your payment.

-The Solutions First Team at Inlanta Mortgage Inc. believe there is more to the mortgage loan process than the basics.
+The Solutions First Team at High Definition Mortgage Inc. believe there is more to the mortgage loan process than the basics.
 Just pulling your credit and verifying your income for a loan is only a start.
 It is about taking the time to look at your overall financial picture.
 This way we can find the best options for you to choose from and arrive at the solution to turn your dreams into a reality.